 ResCare Community Living - Kansas

 Individuals and Shared Living Providers are matched through an interview and compatibility process.
-Then, visits between the potential provider and individual will be conducted to have time to get to know each other.
+Next, visits between the potential provider and individual will be scheduled allowing them the opportunity to get to know one another.
 ResCare makes every effort to ensure it’s a mutually beneficial match.
-The individual(s) will stay with you until you retire or the individual becomes too medically or behaviorally involved to be cared for in your home.
-At that time, they would move to another environment that is better equipped to provide the care that they need.
+Once the individual is paired with a Shared Living Provider, we schedule in-home observations every 30 days for the duration of the placement.
+The individual(s) stay with the Shared Living Provider until they retire or the individual becomes too medically or behaviorally involved to be cared for in their home.
+At that time, the individual would move to another environment that is better equipped to provide the care they need.

-There are various eligibility requirements including but not limited to:
+**Eligibility requirements include but are not limited to:

 Benefits:

-• 70% of Medicaid Tax Free Daily Rate paid to the Provider
+- 70% of Medicaid Tax Free Daily Rate paid to the Shared Living Provider

 Frequently Asked Questions: